 - Bridges at 66th & Brown Rd. in Mesa sold for $995,000 ($211.11 per square foot)

 - Tutor Time at 59th & Thunderbird Rd. in Glendale sold for $7.15 million ($391 per square foot)

 - Children’s Learning Adventure at Crimson & Baseline Rd. in Mesa sold for $6.77 million ($260.72 per square foot)

-As with all types of sale-leasebacks, valuation of special-use properties is a combination of factors, including fair market value, lease rates, per-square-foot values and credit risk.
+As with all types of sale-leasebacks, valuation of special-use, non profit real estate is a combination of factors, including fair market value, lease rates, per-square-foot values and credit risk.
 Franchisee-operated businesses will factor in the strength of the franchisor/franchisee relationship as well as the overall financial health of the business.
 Non-franchised or single-location operations will focus on the credit/financial state of the owner/proposed tenant in order to determine the appropriate capitalization rate, asset pricing, and potential buyer pool.